Ga11u/tekna-workshop/cassandra/README.md

-## Trobleshooting
+## Troubleshooting
 ### Checking the logs
-To check the logs of a container an see what is happending or the errors use:
+To check the logs of a container and see what is happening or the errors use:
 ```sh
 docker compose logs <container-name>
 ```

 ### Default docker IP address
-In windows you can check the address of your docker engine by opening Docker Desktop and going to settings.
+On the Docker Desktop, you can check the address of your docker engine by opening Docker Desktop and going to settings.
 There go to Resources > Network

 ### Online alternatives to practice with Cassandra
 - https://onecompiler.com/cassandra

 ## Addition resources
-This resources can help you to expand your knowledge of Cassandra:
+These resources can help you to expand your knowledge of Cassandra:
 - https://www.tutorialspoint.com/cassandra/index.htm
 - https://cassandra.apache.org/doc/latest/